buggysolid/bugbounty-wordlist/README.md

 Sometimes I may use it recursively.

+## hae.txt

+A bunch of regular expressions I use with the [HaE extension](https://github.com/gh0stkey/HaE).
+This may be a bit redudant now with the release of [Burp BChecks](https://github.com/PortSwigger/BChecks).
+The regular expressions themselves are still useful.

 ## objects.txt

 I generally use this if I find some sort of API/RPC type endpoint like /api to discover the resources that the API can interact with.